- ebook versions tend to be a few bucks cheaper

 Looking at your virtual bookshelf, you’ll see that one of your books (Advanced Rails Recipes) has an update available.
 All you need to do is regenerate the ebooks, and our servers get to work.

 In a few minutes, you’ll receive another e-mail.
 This one contains a unique link to your copy of the updated ebook version of the book.

 Here’s your updated ebook.
 At the bottom of each page of the ebook is your registration information—if this copy of the book winds up on a file sharing network, everybody’s going to know who leaked it.
 (Yes, this method of piracy protection relies heavily on he honors system, but really, so does the print version.
 It’s not hard to hire a student to scan every page of a book, if you really wanted to.)

 Also at the bottom of each page is a link to “report erratum.”
 This takes you to the errata page for the book:

 If you find a problem in the beta book, you can quickly submit it for consideration, or look up corrections submitted by others.

-For all of the Pragmatic Programmer’s books, you can order the paper version just as easily (you can even order the paper and PDF versions as a combo for a few dollars more).
+For all of the Pragmatic Programmer’s books, you can order the paper version just as easily (you can even order the paper and ebook versions as a combo for a few dollars more).
 You get access to cutting edge material, and can even give feedback on the book itself if you want.
 Best of all, you can have an entire reference library on your laptop—no trips to the chiropractor required.